BobMcGlobus/esphome-dfrobot-ai10/README.md

 - **Checksum:** XOR of all bytes between sync and checksum
 - **MsgID 0x00 (Reply):** Response to a command — contains `cmd_echo + result + data`
 - **MsgID 0x01 (Note):** Asynchronous notification — face position, bounding box, state

-Every command automatically sends a RESET first to abort any running operation (matching the behavior of the Arduino library).

 ## Tested Hardware